maettuu/Thesis-on-Test-Generation-Using-LLMs/README.md

-# Experiment Results
+# experiment/results

 This branch contains all artifacts and outputs from the experiments conducted to compare the **pre-PR** and **post-PR** test executions across both approaches with and without **PDF**-fetching feature.
-The structure and contents are organized as follows:

 ---